 The cabin air filter ensures that passengers inside your car have clean air to breathe.
 This is an especially important component for city dwellers or anyone who lives in an area with poor air quality.
 The engine air filter, on the other hand, keeps the air your engine “breathes” clean and free of dirt, dust, and other particles — all of which can affect how efficiently your car runs.
 A dirty air filter can result in ignition problems, lower gas mileage, and, if neglected over the long-term, shortened engine life.

 Every modern vehicle engine is a little different, but all require a steady mix of fuel and oxygen to run properly.
 Imagine trying to breathe through a face mask caked in dirt, dust, and other environmental contaminants.
 That’s what it’s like for your engine to run with a dirty engine air filter.
 Thankfully, changing the filter is one of the simplest and cheapest routine maintenance items to tackle.
 (Even easier than changing your oil!)
-Modern engine air filters are easy to access and typically require few or no tools to replace.
-Here’s the lowdown on how often to change the engine air filter and how you can even do it yourself in less than five minutes.
+Modern engine air filters are easy to access and typically require few or no household or garage tools to replace.
+Here’s the lowdown on how often do you change the engine air filter in your vehicle and how you can do it yourself in less than five minutes.